This necklace features a recreation of a three-sided Victorian gentleman’s spinning watch fob holding three stunning glass ovals.

 This necklace features a sliding clasp that enables you to adjust its length to suit any neckline.
 You can wear it as a choker, as a long pendant, or anywhere in between.

 In this piece:

-Vintage Limoges-style glass picture stone made circa the 1950s or 1960s in Western Germany
+Vintage Limoges-style glass picture stone made in Western Germany, circa 1950-1960

-Mid-century Czech lampworked and hand-pressed green opal glass
+Mid-century Czech lampworked & hand-pressed green opal glass

 Mid-century malachite glass cabochon, made in Western Germany

 Three-sided, brass-plated pewter casting made in the USA

 Antiqued brass chain in tassel and with a slider clasp

 The chain adjusts via a sliding magnetic clasp from a 15" choker to a 32" long pendant